tstrempel/masterthesis-code/README.md

 # Masterthesis Code

-This project uses an own fork of Scaphandre (https://github.com/tstrempel/scaphandre) which supports timestamp, average load and CPU load metrics.

-## Requirements to run

-- TODO
+This project contains all code for the reproduction package and scripts used in the master's thesis.